bcgov/InspectInvasivesBC-Mussels-iOS/README.md

 This application is for the field-based recording of watercraft inspections for Invasive Mussels in British Columbia, Canada.

-Anyone with a BCeID or idir can log into the application, but only users with the following roles can create and submit entries.
+Anyone with an IDIR can log into the application, but only users with the following roles can create and submit entries.

   - Officer Mussel Inspect App
   - Admin Mussel Inspect App